WebAssembly/spec/spectec/test-prose/TEST.md

 1. Let p be $inverse_of_fbytes(N, b*).
 2. Return p.

+unpacked sh
+1. Assert: Due to validation, sh is of the case SHAPE.
+2. Let (SHAPE lnt lns) be sh.
+3. If the type of lnt is numtype, then:
+  a.
+Let nt be lnt.
+  b.
+Return nt.
+4. Assert: Due to validation, the type of lnt is packedtype.
+5. Return I32.

+dim sh
+1. Assert: Due to validation, sh is of the case SHAPE.
+2. Let (SHAPE lnt lns) be sh.
+3. Return lns.

+halfop hf i j
+1. If hf is LOW, then:
+  a.
+Return i.
+2. Assert: Due to validation, hf is HIGH.
+3. Return j.

+ishape nat
+1. If nat is 8, then:
+  a.
+Return I8.
+2. If nat is 16, then:
+  a.
+Return I16.
+3. If nat is 32, then:
+  a.
+Return I32.
+4. Assert: Due to validation, nat is 64.
+5. Return I64.

+forall u_0*
+1. If u_0* is [], then:
+  a.
+Return YetE (BoolE true).
+  b.
+Return YetE (BoolE false).
+2. Let [bool] ++ bool'* be u_0*.
+3. If $forall(bool'*) is not YetE (BoolE true), then:
+  a.
+Return YetE (BoolE false).
+4. If bool is YetE (BoolE true), then:
+  a.
+Return YetE (BoolE true).
+5. Return YetE (BoolE false).

+bool bool
+1. If bool is YetE (BoolE true), then:
+  a.
+Return 1.
+2. Return 0.

 inst_reftype mm rt
 1. Let dt* be mm.TYPE.
 2. Return $subst_all_reftype(rt, dt*).